mvolkmann/blog/src/meteor.md

 - Client and server code can be developed in a single language, JavaScript or TypeScript.
 - The UI can be implemented using any popular web framework.
-- User account management and authentication is provided.
+- User account management and authentication is provided, including OAuth logins.
-  It even supports OAuth logins.
-- Reactivity is provided through the use of
-  `Tracker`, `ReactiveVar`, `ReactiveDict`, and `Session`.
+- Reactivity is provided through the use of the JavaScript classes `Tracker`, `ReactiveVar`, `ReactiveDict`, and `Session`.
 - Changes to data in MongoDB collections can be published to all connected clients using WebSockets so UIs can stay in sync.